anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Psalm 124** speaks of having 'escaped', as the infant Jesus (and the other infants?) escaped from Herod.
 * **1 Corinthians 1.26-29** speaks of God choosing 'what is weak in the world to shame the strong', inviting a contrast between the infant Jesus (and the other infants?) and Herod.
-* **Matthew 2.13-18** says that Herod 'killed all the children in and around Bethlehem who were two years old or under'. **Jeremiah 31.15-17** is quoted: 'Rachel weeping for her children'.
+* **Matthew 2.13-18** (see BCP) says that Herod 'killed all the children in and around Bethlehem who were two years old or under'. **Jeremiah 31.15-17** is quoted: 'Rachel weeping for her children'.

 ## Dedication Festival